SergeantMahdi/CPP_Logger/README.md

 	logger.setSaveLogFileStatus(true); //start logging into the file

-	logger.Log(LogLevel::ERROR, "This is an error log"); //default filename is Log.log
+	logger.Log(LogLevel::ERROR, "This is an error log");

 	logger.setSaveLogFileStatus(false); //Stop logging into the file }